WHAT IS OKLAHOMA D-DAY?

-The Units of Oklahoma D-Day are very diverse.
-Units make up the composition the the armies of Oklahoma D-Day, and are named to represent the actual Allied and German units that were present during the real D-Day invasions.
+The Units of Oklahoma D-Day are very diverse and you’re bound to find one to fit your playstyle.
+Units make up the armies of Oklahoma D-Day and are named to represent the actual Allied and German units that were present during the real D-Day invasions.
 Typically, if staying on site and not in an RV, you camp with your units in their camp grounds.
 Units at Oklahoma D-Day are well organized and filled with long time D-Day players who wish for their players to have a good time.
 Typically units have events throughout the week including parties, ceremonies, and games.
 You’ll want to get to know the people of your unit as they will be fighting beside you during mini-games and on the Saturday game.
 The Allied and German armies have a command structure and rank system but those serve nothing but to help organize the game and keep people safe.
 Ranks are simply there to designate a person who knows what they’re doing at D-Day and signifies someone you can approach to ask questions or get information from.
 We’re fake soldiers in a fake army, all here to have a fun time.

 OKLAHOMA D-DAY CONTACT!